blackjack table with variant rules

 What are the lesser-known rules and variants of Blackjack?

-It is one of the most popular games of the casino and for that reason sees numerous variations.
+It is one of the most popular online casino games and for that reason sees numerous variations of online blackjack.

 These variants take names often inspired by their origins, the way they are played or even a particular characteristic.